SafeExamBrowser/seb-server/docs/useraccount.rst

 while all other users can only modify change its own password.
 The current password must be known to change the password.

 - Login to SEB Server application with your own account an click the "User Account" section on the left side menu.
-- As a user with user-account write privileges one will see the list of all available user-accounts.
+- As a user with user-account write privileges will see the list of all available user-accounts.
 Find the user-account that must be modified by using the filter above and double-click on the respective list entry to open the user-account form in view mode
 - Without user-account write privileges, a user will just see its own user-account form in view mode.
 - Use the "Change Password" action on the right action pane to open the change password form.